France City Guides Grand Est

 Spend a relaxing hour navigating the Ill River and enjoy the commentaries in 12 different languages with the use of individual headphones.
 The boats can be covered or opened up when the weather is good.

-Visit France’s Most Famous Christmas Market
+7. Visit France’s Most Famous Christmas Market

-Strasbourg hosts the best Christmas market in France and is also the oldest (since 1570).
-If you only have time for one Alsace Christmas market, Strasbourg is the place to go.
+Strasbourg hosts the best Christmas market in Alsace and is also the oldest (since 1570).
+If you only have time for one Alsace Christmas Market, Strasbourg is the place to go.

 Strasbourg’s Christmas Market is actually made up of multiple markets occupying the city’s central squares.
-Each square is a different market with a different theme, and they sell everything from handmade decorations to traditional food and sweets of Alsace.
+Each square has a different market with a different theme, and they sell everything from handmade decorations to traditional food and sweets of Alsace.

-Enjoy the Best of Alsace Food in a Winstub
+8. Enjoy the Best of Alsace Food in a Winstub

 Alsace Traditional Food

 Strasbourg is also an excellent place to taste the regional cuisine in Alsace.
-The list of traditional Alsace food includes baeckeoffe, tarte flambée, cordon bleu, Vol-au-vent, spaetzle, fleischnacka, and bretzel.
+The list of traditional Alsace food includes baeckeoffe, tarte flambée, cordon bleu, vol-au-vent, spaetzle, fleischnacka, and bretzel.

 The best places to taste good traditional cuisine are the winstubs.
 A Wistub (or Winstub) is a type of traditional wine bar and restaurant that are specific to Alsace.
 In principle, winstubs are inexpensive and rather popular, frequented by regulars.
 Winstubs are coquettishly rustic, with a warm atmosphere and local food.

-Learn about the Wines of Alsace
+9. Learn about the Wines of Alsace

 If Strasbourg is the starting point of your Alsace Wine Route, use your stay in the city to learn more about the Alsace wines before hitting the road.